 - Make it easy to pronounce and spell.
 Example: Bilbo Baggins from Lord of the Rings.

-In real life, couples will use nicknames, terms of endearment (honey, dear, boo).
-What nickname have your characters created for each other?
-Parents rarely call their children by their full names–unless they are admonishing them for bad behavior or testifying in court.
+In real life, couples will use nicknames and terms of endearment (honey, dear, boo).
+What nicknames have your characters created for each other?
+Parents rarely call their children by their full names–unless the kid is in trouble.
 If you have loving parent characters that are addressing their kids, use a nick name or term of endearment (sweetie, baby, D.J.).
 An exception to this would be if you want to show the parent character being cold and distant to their child.